ph101pp/react-mount/readme.md

 ##Expressions and Properties
 `{expressions}` can be used within a tag and are executed properly.
-Properties can to be used within expressions can be passed as optional last parameter to the `mount` function:
+Properties to be used within expressions can be passed as optional last parameter to the `mount` function:
 ```js
 React.mount({
 	"react-component" : ReactComponent